We look at whether it's a good idea for website owners to perform their own user testing and offer some ideas on how to gain UX insights.

 Here are a few more reasons why you may not achieve the best results when performing your own user research:

 - Information collected from users cannot always be taken at face value.
 Human beings are not great at predicting what they want.
 When "thinking aloud" many of your participants' comments will prove insightful—specifically as they shed light on motivation and needs.
-An experienced moderator, however, will also be able to observe when there is a discrepancy between what a users says and what the user does.
-You can be misled by taking user feedback too literally.
+An experienced moderator, however, will also be able to observe when there is a discrepancy between what a user says and what the user does.
+You can be misled by taking user feedback too literally and assume usability problems that don't exist.

 - Moderation is a honed skill.
 An experienced moderator knows how to elicit the most useful insights from their participant.
 He or she will have great facilitation and interviewing skills, knowing what's worth digging into and what can be dismissed.
 They know when to let the user struggle a bit, and when to move on to a new task.
 They pay as much attention to mouse movements and subtle screen interactions as they do to the words that the user says.
 Most importantly, they possess the training and experience to identify patterns and interpret everything observed.